oVirt/ovirt-site/source/release/3.4/index.html.md

 ## Install / Upgrade from Previous Versions

 oVirt 3.4 is now available for use.
-In order to install it, you need to update ovirt-release to 10.0.1 or newer by running
+In order to install it, you need to update the ovirt-release package to 10.0.1 or newer by running

            # yum update ovirt-release

-If the above command doesn't work for you, try using distribution specific name:
+If the above command doesn't work for you, try using a distribution-specific name:

 **CentOS:**